tsackton/taelgar/Species/Languages.md

 All languages in the Eastros language family derive from ~Mariner Language~, the language spoken by the ancient seafaring culture that originally settled the eastern parts of the Green Sea.
 They mostly, but not exclusively, use the ~Mariner Language~ alphabet.

 _Real world analog: Eastros languages are based on Scandinavian, Germanic, and Balto-Slavic languages_
+##### ~Mariner Language~
+The ancient language of the mariner culture than left Hkar for the eastern Green Sea, it is extremely rare to find it still spoken today.

+_Real world mapping_: Balto-Slavic
+*Alphabet*: ~Mariner Language~ alphabet
 ##### Skaegish
 The language spoken on the Skaer islands.

 _Real world analog_: Finnish or Norwegian, with some Swedish influences *Alphabet*: ~Mariner Language~ alphabet
+##### Urksan
+The language of the closed realm of Ursk.
+It is very rarely spoken outside of Ursk, as Urskans use Eastros for trade.

+_Real world mapping_: Russian
+*Alphabet*: ~Mariner Language~ alphabet

 ##### Old Tollish
 The ancient language of Tollen and the Vostok and Sembaran coasts.
 A precursor tongue to Zimkovan, and related to Skaegish, it is rarely spoken today, but survives for its value in reading old inscriptions and documents amongst some Tollender academics.